sct/vagrant-lamp/README.md

 ### Magento
 - Clears cache on startup/provision (deletes all files in /var/cache).
 - Creates a cron file for running Magento cron (/etc/cron.d/magento).
-- After a database sync, it sets the base_url in the database to site host.
+- After a database sync, it sets the base_url to site host.

+### Drupal
+- Clears cache on startup/provision using drush.

+### Wordpress
+- After a database sync, it sets the home and siteurl to site host.